TrumpForUSA/HowTrumpWins2020/Trump-Universal-Income.md

+---
+title: Trump Universal Income
+description: Creditor-protected universal income for all US Citizens, starting at $1,000 and maxing out at $4,500 per month.
+---

 # Trump Universal Income
 Creditor-protected universal income for all US Citizens, starting at $1,000 and maxing out at $4,500 per month.